plotly/plotly.github.io/_posts/fundamentals/2016-08-12-how-to-add-collaborators-in-Plotly-2.md

     - copy: "Whether you're using Plotly to create graphs for school, business, or for fun, you can [share and export](http://help.plot.ly/save-share-and-export-in-plotly/) these graphs so your colleagues and friends can see your work.
 Additionally, you can add collaborators to your charts."
     - copy: "What's the difference between sharing and collaborating?"
     - copy: "Sharing is a way for people to view your plot, and you can do so publicly or with a secret link.
 For more information about sharing, click [here](http://help.plot.ly/how-sharing-works-in-plotly/).
 Collaborating is not only sharing your plot, you're giving your fellow collaborator the permission to edit it as well.
 It's a way for more than one user to work on the same plot."
-    - copy: "Collaborators can be anyone; your co-worker or classmate, and they can edit your plot as well as your data.
-Please note that the collaborators also need to [sign up](http://help.plot.ly/how-to-sign-up-to-plotly/) to Plotly if they don't already have an account."
+    - copy: "Please note that the collaborators also need to [sign up](http://help.plot.ly/how-to-sign-up-to-plotly/) to Plotly if they don't already have an account."

  - title: Add Collaborators to a Plot
    sub-steps:
     - copy: "After you've [plotted](http://help.plot.ly/tutorials/#basic), [styled](http://help.plot.ly/style-your-plots/) and [saved](http://help.plot.ly/save-share-and-export-in-plotly/) your graph, you can start adding collaborators."
     - copy: "Click on the 'Share' button on the left-hand side of the [Chart Studio](https://plot.ly/create).
 When the 'Share' modal appears, click on the 'Collaborate' tab at the top.
 Enter the Plotly username or email address of the collaborators, and you can add a message if you wish.
 You can also add more than one collaborator, as seen below."
       img: "![Invite people](../static/images/collaboration-doc/add-collaborators.png)"
     - copy: "In addition to collaborating on the plot, collaborators can also [edit](http://help.plot.ly/add-data-to-the-plotly-grid/#step-5-update-your-data) the grid (data) associated with the plot.
 By default, the option 'Add Collaborators to Grids' is checked in.
-You can check off this option while adding collaborators, to restrict them from editing the grid.
-Please note that when the 'Add Collaborators to Grids' option is off, the collaborators can still edit the [style] (http://help.plot.ly/style-your-plots/) of your chart"
+You can uncheck this option while adding collaborators, to restrict them from editing the grid.
+Please note that when the 'Add Collaborators to Grids' option is off, the collaborators can still edit the [style] (http://help.plot.ly/style-your-plots/) of your chart."
     - copy: "Also, if the 'Send Notification Email' option is checked, an email will be sent to the collaborator's email address (associated with their plotly account).
-Please note that if the collaborator does not have a plotly account, a [sign-up](https://plot.ly/accounts/login/?action=signup) link will be sent within the email, after signing up, they will be able to view and edit the plot."
+Please note that if the collaborator is added by email but does not have a Plotly account, a [sign-up](https://plot.ly/accounts/login/?action=signup) link will be sent in the email.
+After signing up, they will be able to view and edit the plot."
       img: "![Disable grid](../static/images/collaboration-doc/disable-grid-collaboration.png)"
     - copy: "Once you've clicked 'Add', the collaborator's username or email address will appear under the 'Current Collaborators' field."
       img: "![Current collaborators](../static/images/collaboration-doc/current-collaborators.png)"
-    - copy: "Another approach to add collaborators is by navigating to the ['Organize'](https://plot.ly/organize/home) page where the plots and data are stored, and hover over the plot or grid thumbnails and then click the 'Share' icon."
+    - copy: "Another approach to add collaborators is by navigating to your ['Organize'](https://plot.ly/organize/home) page where the plots and data are stored.
+You can hover over the plot or grid thumbnails and then click the 'Share' icon."
       img: "![Share from Organize page](../static/images/collaboration-doc/share-from-files.png)"

  - title: Add Collaborators to a Grid